smessie/Article-ISWC2025-TimeFunctions/content/demo.md

 Figure 1 shows a screenshot of the demo with a query that compares an `xsd:date` to an `xsd:dateTime`.
 Since SPARQL does not support comparisons between these types, the query yields no results—even though the date components are logically comparable.
 In Figure 2, the same query is rewritten using the Time Functions to map both literals to their corresponding time intervals.
-This allows for a meaningful comparison, and the query returns the expected result. <span style="color: red">JR: The demo implementation has 2 predefined queries: 1 reflecting the query in Figure 1 and another query to Wikidata for athlets' birthdays that does not use the time functions.
-Can we add at least the example shown in Figure 2 as a predefined query?
-Ideally, we could have an example of each of the use cases mentioned in section 2.3.
-(I tried to add them myself but the repo seems to be private)</span>
+This allows for a meaningful comparison, and the query returns the expected result.